auroraGPT-ANL/MCQ-and-SFT-code/src/README.md

   * MCQ generation
   * Answer generation
   * Score computation
-- Creates and processes temporary files
+- Creates and processes temporary files (does not affect user data in \_PAPERS and other working directories)

 To run the workflow test with a specific input:
 ```bash